AnomaMind: Agentic Time Series Anomaly Detection with Tool-Augmented Reasoning: The Proposed AnomaMind

 \paragraph{General--Specialized Hybrid Reasoning} In AnomaMind, general-purpose LLMs are responsible for driving reasoning-intensive and structurally flexible components of the workflow.
 These components include coarse-grained interval localization based on visual perception, autonomous invocation of feature extraction and diagnostic tools, and self-reflective assessment of intermediate detection results.
 Such stages require adaptive reasoning, dynamic control flow, and the ability to integrate heterogeneous evidence, which are well supported by general-purpose models without task-specific retraining.
 By contrast, these components do not require precise anomaly decision boundaries or strong task-specific inductive biases.
 Instead of enforcing rigid prediction objectives at this level, AnomaMind leverages the expressive reasoning capability of LLMs to flexibly explore suspicious regions, construct informative evidence, and guide subsequent decision steps.
 This design avoids over-constraining early-stage reasoning and enables the workflow to adapt to diverse anomaly patterns and contextual variations.

-\paragraph{Reinforcement Learning for Anomaly Decision Learning} While general-purpose reasoning is effective for evidence construction and workflow control, accurate anomaly detection decisions demand task-specific learning signals and stable optimization for precise boundary localization.
+\paragraph{Reinforcement Learning for Anomaly Decision Learning} Before reinforcement learning, we conduct supervised fine-tuning to initialize the detection-specific policy with anomaly reasoning traces.
+This stage teaches the detector to interpret diagnostic context and generate interval-level outputs, while the RL stage further optimizes decision quality using parsing, F1-score, and false-positive rewards.
+While general-purpose reasoning is effective for evidence construction and workflow control, anomaly detection decisions demand task-specific learning signals and stable optimization for precise boundary localization.
 To this end, AnomaMind introduces a dedicated anomaly detection module whose decision policies are trained through reinforcement learning.
-Unlike prior approaches~\cite{cheng2025agent} that apply multi-turn reinforcement learning to train the entire detection workflow end-to-end, AnomaMind restricts reinforcement learning to this local decision module~\cite{li2025flow}, significantly reducing training complexity.
-The reinforcement learning objective is defined based on workflow-level feedback rather than isolated prediction errors.
-Specifically, rewards are computed by evaluating the quality of anomaly detection decisions in the context of the full workflow, taking into account factors such as consistency with verification evidence, alignment with diagnostic outcomes, and the effectiveness of subsequent refinement steps.
-By grounding rewards in workflow-level feedback, the learned detection policy captures task-relevant inductive biases while remaining compatible with the surrounding reasoning-driven workflow.
+Unlike prior approaches that apply multi-turn reinforcement learning to train the entire detection workflow end-to-end, AnomaMind restricts reinforcement learning to this local decision module~\cite{jiang2025tablemind}, significantly reducing training complexity.
+Concretely, the trainable policy $\pi_{\theta}$ is attached to $\mathcal{D}_{\theta}$: its input is the accumulated diagnostic context $(\mathcal{S}^{(k)},\mathcal{Z}_{1:k},\mathcal{C}_{1:k})$, and its output is the interval decision set $\hat{\mathcal{Y}}^{(k)}$.
+The policy is optimized using rule-based rewards computed after evaluator feedback.